 This might seem like a stupid question but the answer may not actually be so obvious.
-Your gut instinct probably suggests one of two metrics is the clear metric to evaluate a lander by.
+Your gut instinct probably suggests one of two metrics is the clear metric to evaluate a landing page by.
 Either you viewed click-through rate or the offer conversion rate as the most important.

 Your offer conversion rate (called “conversions” in Voluum) shows how many people finally convert.
-If your lander convinces people to take the action you desire, then you should see a good return here.
-So, the conversion rate can help you evaluate the effectiveness of the lander and offer in combination.
+If your landing page convinces people to take the action you desire, then you should see a good return here.
+So, the conversion rate can help you evaluate the effectiveness of the landing page and offer in combination.

 On the other hand, if you have a high conversion rate but a low click rate then your lander may not really be working and conversions only happen because people REALLY want what you offer.

 Plus we can’t forget the impact of the offer on the conversion rate.
 You may do everything right but if the offer just isn’t good enough, your conversion rates will still be low.